Applied Reinforcement Learning

 |Time & Place:|

-Reinforcement learning (RL) is one most powerful approach in solving sequential decision making problems.
+Reinforcement learning (RL) is one approach for solving sequential decision making problems.
 A reinforcement learning agent interacts with its environment and uses its experience to make decisions towards solving the problem.
 The technique has succeeded in various applications of operation research, robotics, game playing, network management, and computational intelligence.

 This lecture provides an overview of basic concepts, practical techniques, and programming tools used in reinforcement learning.
 Specifically, it focuses on the application aspects of the subject, such as problem solving and implementations.
 By design, it aims to complement the theoretical treatment of the subject, such as mathematical derivation, convergence proves, and bound analysis, which are covered in the lecture "Approximate Dynamic Programming and Reinforcement Learning" in winter semesters.

-In this lecture, we will cover the following topics (not exclusively):
+In this lecture, we will cover the following topics:

 - Reinforcement learning problems as Markov decision processes